Logius-standaarden/fsc-core/draft-fsc-core-00.md

 To connect to a service, the Peer needs a Grant that specifies the connection.
 The FSC Core specification describes how Grants are requested, granted and revoked.
 Once a right to connect is granted, a connection from HTTP Client to HTTP Service will be automatically created everytime when an HTTP request to the HTTPS service is made.

-FSC Core specifies the basics for setting up and managing connections in e Group.
+FSC Core specifies the basics for setting up and managing connections in a Group.
 It is RECOMMENDED to use FSC Core with the following extensions, each specified in a dedicated RFC:
 - [FSC Policies](policies/README.md), to use more advanced policies as conditions in Contracts
 - [FSC Logging](logging/README.md), to standardize and link transaction logs
 - [FSC Delegation](delegation/README.md), to delegate the right to connect to a service